Confirmation 1

 *Make time for family dinner.

-*Attend mandatory meeting.
+*Attend mandatory meetings.

 Sacramental catechesis is a total process of faith development that includes growth in personal prayer, intense involvement in a faith community (which includes worship, service, and Scripture), and to deepen commitment to the Church.
 This catechetical process involves not only the individuals who are preparing to celebrate the Sacrament, but also their families and the entire parish community.